NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 }
 ```

-This is just pseudo code, imagine writing the actual algorithm.
-There should be a much better, efficient and intelligent way of doing this, which is, of course, deep learning.
+This is just pseudocode—imagine having to write a complete algorithm like this!
+There must be a much better, more efficient, and more intelligent way of doing this.
+That’s where deep learning comes in.

-Given sufficient data for training, DL algorithms can learn the underlying patterns and be able to generalise to new data.
-So for example, the algorithm learns the pattern that if there are two curves on top of each other, then it is most likely an eight, and so on.
-And now given any new handwriting of eight that it has not seen, it should be able to predict the correct number.
+Given sufficient training data, deep learning algorithms can learn underlying patterns and generalize to new data.
+For example, the algorithm might learn that if there are two curves on top of each other, the digit is most likely an eight.
+Therefore, even if it encounters a new handwritten eight, it should be able to predict the correct digit.

 ### Mathematical Definition

-The main idea is, a neural network tries to approximate a function.
-Given a dataset of inputs and outputs, we assume that there was some underlying function that produced the output values given the input values and its the goal of a neural network to approximate this function as close as possible.
+The main idea is that a neural network tries to approximate a function.
+Given a dataset of inputs and outputs, we assume there is an underlying function that produces the output values from the inputs.
+The goal of the neural network is to approximate this function as closely as possible.

-Given some function $$ y = f^*(x) $$ a neural network defines a mapping $$ y = f(x) $$ which is a close approximation to $$ f^* $$.
+Given some function $$ y = f^*(x) $$ a neural network defines a mapping $$ y = f(x) $$ which is a close approximation to $$ f^*(x) $$.

-The branch of mathematics related to this is called Function approximation.
-In the mathematical theory of artificial neural networks, there is a theorem called Universal approximation theorem, which states that

-> A neural network comprising of an output layer and at least one hidden layer with an activation function can approximate any function.

-An important point to note here is that, neural networks are universal approximators, ie, they can be used to approximate any kind of function.
+This falls under the branch of mathematics known as function approximation.
+In fact, the Universal Approximation Theorem states that a neural network with an output layer and at least one hidden layer that uses a non-linear activation function can approximate any function.
+In other words, neural networks are universal approximators—they can be used to approximate virtually any function.

-So, now we know, what is machine learning and what problem does deep learning solve.
-With the basics understood, let us now move ahead with understanding forward propogation.
+Now that we understand what deep learning is and what problems it solves, let’s move on to understanding forward propagation.

 ## Forward Propogation

-We all know the general flow of a neural network: inputs are multiplied with the weights and bias to get an output, then we use a loss function to get the error between the prediction and the true value, finally we backpropagate this error to adjust the weights and bias.
+We all know the general flow of a neural network: inputs are multiplied by weights (and have biases added) to produce an output; then, a loss function measures the error between the prediction and the true value; finally, we backpropagate this error to adjust the weights and biases.

-For the forward propagation part, I am assuming you know the basics, however, to grasp it fundamentally, it is important to understand the *why's* of the below topics
+For the forward propagation part, I assume you already know the basics.
+However, to truly grasp the concept, it’s important to understand the rationale behind the following topics.

 ### Activation function

 ![feedforward_no_activation]({{ "/assets/images/feedforward_no_activation.svg" | prepend: site.baseurl }})

-If we dont have activations functions, or in other words, a non-linear function, the forward propagation would like this
+If we don't include activation (non-linear) functions, forward propagation would look like this:

 ```math
 z1 = w1*x1 + b